vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 ### Triggers for overall exercise

-I do the exercise about once every 3 days, on the day that I am not doing strength exercises.
+I skip strength exercises about once every 3 days.
+Among days I skip strength exercises, I do the standing-on-one-leg-with-eyes-closed exercise on alternating days, so the overall frequency works out to once every 6 days.
+After completing this exercise, I do the [standing-on-toes-with-eyes-closed exercise](standing-on-toes-with-eyes-closed-with-history.md).
+On the other alternate day that I skip strength exercises, I do the more experimental eyes-open balance and flexibility exercises such as the [standing-on-heels-with-eyes-open exercise](standing-on-heels-with-eyes-open-with-history.md), [standing-on-one-leg-toes-with-eyes-open exercise](standing-on-one-leg-toes-with-eyes-open-with-history.md), and various other not-yet-documented exercises including dorsiflexion and plantar flexion exercises.

 ## History